 Antiperspirants/Deodorants and Breast Cancer

-What do scientists know about the ingredients in antiperspirants and deodorants?
+What is known about the ingredients in antiperspirants and deodorants?

-Some research has focused on parabens, which are preservatives used in some deodorants and antiperspirants that have been shown to mimic the activity of estrogen in the body’s cells (4).
-Although parabens are used in many cosmetic, food, and pharmaceutical products, according to the FDA, most major brands of deodorants and antiperspirants in the United States do not currently contain parabens.
-Consumers can look at the ingredient label to determine if a deodorant or antiperspirant contains parabens.
-Parabens are usually easy to identify by name, such as methylparaben, propylparaben, butylparaben, or benzylparaben.
-The National Library of Medicine’s Household Products Database also has information about the ingredients used in most major brands of deodorants and antiperspirants.
+Some research has focused on parabens, which are preservatives used in some deodorants and antiperspirants that have been shown to mimic the activity of estrogen in the body’s cells (6).
+It has been reported that parabens are found in breast tumors, but there is no evidence that they cause breast cancer.
+Although parabens are used in many cosmetic, food, and pharmaceutical products, most deodorants and antiperspirants in the United States do not currently contain parabens.

-What have scientists learned about the relationship between antiperspirants or deodorants and breast cancer?
+What is known about the relationship between antiperspirants or deodorants and breast cancer?

-In 2002, the results of a study looking for a relationship between breast cancer and underarm antiperspirants/deodorants were reported (6).
-This study did not show any increased risk for breast cancer in women who reported using an underarm antiperspirant or deodorant.
-The results also showed no increased breast cancer risk for women who reported using a blade (nonelectric) razor and an underarm antiperspirant or deodorant, or for women who reported using an underarm antiperspirant or deodorant within 1 hour of shaving with a blade razor.
+Only a few studies have investigated a possible relationship between breast cancer and underarm antiperspirants/deodorants.
+One study, published in 2002, did not show any increase in risk for breast cancer among women who reported using an underarm antiperspirant or deodorant (7).
+The results also showed no increase in breast cancer risk among women who reported using a blade (nonelectric) razor and an underarm antiperspirant or deodorant, or among women who reported using an underarm antiperspirant or deodorant within 1 hour of shaving with a blade razor.
 These conclusions were based on interviews with 813 women with breast cancer and 793 women with no history of breast cancer.

-Because studies of antiperspirants and deodorants and breast cancer have provided conflicting results, additional research is needed to investigate this relationship and other factors that may be involved.
+Because studies of antiperspirants and deodorants and breast cancer have provided conflicting results, additional research would be needed to determine whether a relationship exists (9).

 Where can someone get more information on breast cancer risk?